CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 _You control Bilbo (1/9), Balin (4/7) and his follower Bofur (4/7) (with Healing Herbs), Beretar (5/8), and Beregond (4/8) (with an Elven Cloak).
 They are en route from Rivendell to Lorien.
 There are 4.5 characters in the company which rounds up to 5, meaning the hazard limit is 5._

 _Your opponent plays Orc-raiders.
 He keys this hazard creature to the border-land of your company's site path because he is mindful of Beregond's Elven Cloak (a minor item that cancels a strike keyed to wilderness).
 Bilbo, a scout, taps and plays Concealment to cancel the attack.
-That's 1 hazard down and potentially 4 to go._
+That's 1 hazard down and potentially 4 to go._ <span id="page20" class="page-number">20</span>

 _Your opponent next plays Orc-warband (second hazard) and states it is keyed to the border-land.
 It's a (4/-) hazard creature with 5 strikes that receives +3 to prowess against a company that has faced an orc attack.
 Even though Bilbo cancelled the Orc-raiders, the company is still considered to have faced them, so the Orc-warband will be (7/-).
 There are 5 strikes and 5 characters, so each character will face one strike (no decisions on strike allocation can be made).
 Bilbo elects to face his strike first.
 His opponent plays Weariness of the Heart (third hazard) on Bilbo to give -1 to his prowess.
 This modification to his prowess is in addition to the -1 Bilbo suffers for being tapped.
 No other effects are played to affect the strike and Bilbo rolls the dice.
 The result is a 5.
 Bilbo's prowess of -1 plus the dice roll is less than the prowess of the Orc-warband's strike against Bilbo, so Bilbo is wounded (inverted on the table).
 Your opponent rolls the body check.
 It's a 7—Bilbo lives!_